 - “Enforcement Activities By Investigating Authorities and Responding to Investigations,” Chapter 5, Kentucky Health Law (2009 5th ) (co-author with R. Benvenuti, Ill)

 - HCCA Compliance Today, “Outpatient Therapy Clinics and Their Referring Physicians: Fraud and Abuse Risks” (April 2008)

 - HFMA Kentucky Chapter Financial Scene, “Deficit Reduction Act Update” (January 2007)

-- Ms. McDonald-McClure has given more than 70 presentations on a variety of healthcare and data privacy and security topics, including cyber-security insurance, HIPAA/HITECH and state data breach laws, Anti-Kickback Statute, False Claims Act, Affordable Care Act, ACOs and acute/post-acute collaborative arrangements, Physicians Payments Sunshine Act, the HITECH Act of 2009 (e.g., EHR Meaningful Use and Program Interoperability Rules, Security Rule Risk Assessments), Medicare reimbursement and payment methodologies, hospital in-patient 2-midnight rule, Medicare Secondary Payer law and the MMSEA Section 111 mandatory insurance reporting requirements, the Deficit Reduction Act of 2005’s false claims education requirements, behavioral health and more.
-She also presents in-house seminars for legal, operations, sales, risk and insurance personnel of clients, either in person or through the use of the firm’s webinar technology.
+Ms. McDonald-McClure has given more than 75 presentations on a variety of healthcare and data privacy and security topics, including HIPAA Privacy Rule, HIPAA Security Rule, data security incident response, state data breach laws, cyber-security insurance coverage, HITECH EHR Meaningful Use, 21st Century Cures Information Blocking and Medicare Program Interoperability Rules, Maintaining Electronic Health Record integrity, the Anti-Kickback Statute, False Claims Act, Affordable Care Act, ACOs and acute/post-acute collaborative arrangements, Physicians Payments Sunshine Act, Medicare reimbursement and payment methodologies, Medicare Hospital Two-Midnight Rule, Medicare Secondary Payer law and MMSEA Section 111, Section 6032 of the Deficit Reduction Act of 2005 (DRA)(Medicaid compliance mandates), behavioral health law and more.
+She also presents in-house seminars for legal, operations, sales, risk and insurance personnel of clients, either in person or through the use of virtual conferencing tools.